JChamberlain28/Team-16-Project-1-Task-Scheduling/README.md

 ### Optional Paramaters
 * -p N: -p enables paralalisation (multithreading in algorithm), N specifies the number of cores to use for multithreading
 * -v: Enables the visualisation of the algorithm progress / actions
-* -o <OUTPUT FILE NAME>: Name of file the program should output (must include .dot extension).
+* -o OUTPUT FILE NAME: Name of file the program should output (must include .dot extension).
 Warning, supplying the name of an existing file will overwrite it.